 Is Now The Time?

-Unity may have had a bad quarter, but investors should also consider its valuation and business qualities, when assessing the investment opportunity.
+When considering Unity, investors should take into account its valuation and business qualities, as well as what happened in the latest quarter.
 We think Unity is a good business.
 Its revenue growth has been strong, and analysts believe that sort of growth is sustainable for now.
-And while its cash burn raises the question if it can sustainably maintain its growth, the good news is its customers are increasing their spending quite quickly, suggesting that they love the product.
+And while its gross margins show its business model is much less lucrative than the best software businesses, the good news is its customers are increasing their spending quite quickly, suggesting that they love the product.

-The market is certainly expecting long term growth from Unity given its price to sales ratio based on the next twelve months is 3.9x, suggesting that the market is expecting more moderate growth, relative to the hottest tech stocks.
-There is definitely a lot of things to like about Unity and looking at the tech landscape right now, it seems that the company trades at a pretty interesting price point.The Wall St analysts covering the company had a one year price target of $52.6 per share right before these results, implying that they saw upside in buying Unity even in the short term.
+The market is certainly expecting long term growth from Unity given its price to sales ratio based on the next twelve months is 5.9x.
+There is definitely a lot of things to like about Unity and looking at the tech landscape right now, it seems that the company trades at a pretty interesting price point.The Wall St analysts covering the company had a one year price target of $36 per share right before these results, implying that they saw upside in buying Unity even in the short term.

 To get the best start with StockStory check out our most recent Stock picks, and then sign up to our earnings alerts by adding companies to your watchlist here.
 We typically have the quarterly earnings results analyzed within seconds from the data being released, and especially for the companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.